-A consistent pattern of organization for all headings should be used for original research articles (see section 20.1 for more information).
-Many scientific articles follow the introduction, methods, results, and discussion (IMRAD) pattern.
+A consistent pattern of organization for all heading should be used for original research articles (see section 20.1 for more information).
+Many scientific articles follow the IMRAD pattern (introduction, methods, results, and discussion).
 However, not all articles will conform to a single pattern because format and section headings vary with the type of article.